topherhunt/cheatsheets/networks.md

 * Q: Are all the above setting changes required to enable traffic forwarding and reverse forwarding?

-## Forward HTTP requests to a local server:
+## Forward others' HTTP requests to a local server:

 Use https://ngrok.com/ where possible, this is a super nice tool for forwarding to local.
 `ngrok http 3000` will start a proxy server, listen for any requests, and forward them to `localhost:3000` over its tunnel.